Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Background

 \subsection{Micronutrients in Biofluids}

-Biofluid analysis for micronutrient status remains challenging since it is often unclear how other biofluids reflect the gold-standard matrix for that micronutrient.
-Some biofluids include blood, saliva, sweat, tears, and urine.
+Biofluid analysis for micronutrient status remains challenging since it is often unclear how other biofluids reflect the optimal reference standard matrix for that micronutrient.
+Some biofluids include blood, saliva, sweat, tears, urine.
 Besides blood, each of these can be collected and analyzed noninvasively.
 Blood and urine are clinically relevant for representing in-body micronutrient status, as will be demonstrated in Section \ref{clinical/biochemical analysis}.
 However, evidence is less clear for saliva, sweat, and tears \cite{holler_micronutrient_2018}.
+Although it will not be covered in depth, it is also worth mentioning human milk as a potential biofluid.
+Breast milk may have implications on the developmental outcomes of infants whose primary source of nutrition is human milk, but this is actively debated \cite{lockyer_breast_2021}.
+As mentioned earlier, iodine excess in breastfeeding parents can also express itself in human milk, placing infants at an increased risk \cite{pike_excess_2019}.

 In the clinical literature, the equivalence of saliva, sweat, and tears to blood and urine in micronutrient status assessment remains ambiguous.
 Some evidence for correlation of micronutrient levels in saliva with blood levels was found on a by-micronutrient basis \cite{holler_micronutrient_2018}.
-For example, serum and saliva levels of vitamin D were found to have a correlation of 0.56 \cite{bahramian_comparing_2018}.
+For example, serum and saliva levels of vitamin D were found to have a correlation of 0.56, measured using a total vitamin D (25-hydroxy vitamin D) kit with the electrochemiluminescence technique \cite{bahramian_comparing_2018}.
 Additionally, some correlation of iron levels in saliva and serum (a blood derivative) have been found.
-However, validity remains inconclusive as some sources have found a high positive correlation between salivary and serum level \cite{Canatan2012, Haji-Sattari2019}, while others report a high negative correlation \cite{Flora2021,Lokesh2021, Gawaly2020}.
-Despite this, research still exists that aims to quantify micronutrient status with saliva as well as tears \cite{ruiz-valdepenas_montiel_decentralized_2021, sempionatto_eyeglasses-based_2019}. \citet{sempionatto_eyeglasses-based_2019} in particular argue that tears are a good biofluid for analysis since they are noninvasive, less complex than blood yet still contain a "variety of biomarkers", and they "reflect concurrent blood levels" because of passive leakage of compounds from blood plasma.
-It is important to note, however, that neither of these works provide comparison to the in-body status of their target micronutrients as measured by gold-standard, urine or blood-based assays.
+However, validity remains inconclusive as some sources have found a high positive correlation between salivary and serum levels \cite{Canatan2012, Haji-Sattari2019}, while others report a high negative correlation \cite{Flora2021,Lokesh2021, Gawaly2020}.
+The techniques used to study this correlation involve enzyme-linked immunosorbent assays (ELISAs), laboratory assays, spectrophotometry, and chemiluminescence methods.